Simple, Straight Talk on Put Options

 With all of these actions, the goal is to manage the big, external risks that could ruin the farmer, airline, or company.

-There are investment strategies that hedge the market, and many of them use put options for hedging.
-If one were to look up “put option” the official definition is:
+There are many investment strategies that hedge the market, and many of them use put options to do so.
+If one were to look up the definition of “put option,” the official definition is:

 “A put option is an option contract giving the owner the right, but not the obligation, to sell a specified amount of an underlying security at a specified price within a specified time.”
 (Source: Investopedia)